rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 However, there is more you could read up on this topic below.

-{{% chapter_header "React's Context in Higher Order Components" "react-context-higher-order-component" %}}
+{{% chapter_header "React's Context API in Higher Order Components" "react-context-api-higher-order-component" %}}

 As mentioned, the provider pattern is often used when using state management libraries such as Redux or MobX.
 You will provide the state, that is managed by one of these libraries, via a Provider component.
 This Provider component uses React's context to pass down the state implicitly.

 However, I guess you rarely or never used `this.context` down in your component tree when using a state management library.
-There is often a [higher order component](https://www.robinwieruch.de/gentle-introduction-higher-order-components/), coming from the state management library (such as `connect` in react-redux), that provides you the state in your component.
+There is often a [higher-order component](https://www.robinwieruch.de/gentle-introduction-higher-order-components/), coming from the state management library (such as `connect` in react-redux), that provides you the state in your component.

-What would such higher order component, which provides React's context as props, look like?
-Basically the higher order component would look like the following:
+What would such higher-order component, which provides React's context as props, look like?
+Basically the higher-order component would look like the following:

 {{< highlight javascript >}}
 const getContext = contextTypes => Component => {